OpenClassrooms-Student-Center/alumnis/content/students/david56.md

 # First name or full name
 name: David
-date: 2019-01-22 12:30
+date: 2019-01-30 22:20

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Réussir mon parcours dans le Développement JAVA.
+objective: Réussir mon parcours dans le développement JAVA.
 short_description: J'aime les jeux vidéos, les séries, le foot et apprendre de nouvelles choses.

 # don't touch that